Heart Health™ Essential Omega III Fish Oil with Vitamin E*

 Why is LDL cholesterol considered bad?

 When too much LDL cholesterol circulates in the blood, it can slowly contribute to the buildup of plaque in the inner walls of the arteries.

 Why is HDL cholesterol considered good?

-About one-third to one-fourth of blood cholesterol is carried by high-density lipoprotein (HDL).
-HDL cholesterol is known as the good cholesterol because a high level of it seems to protect against heart problems.
-Medical experts think that HDL tends to carry cholesterol away from the arteries and back to the liver where it's passed from the body.
+Up to one-fourth of blood cholesterol is carried by high-density lipoprotein (HDL).
+HDL cholesterol is known as the good cholesterol because a high level of it seems to protect the cardiovascular system.
+Medical experts think that HDL tends to carry cholesterol away from the arteries and back to the liver, where it's passed from the body.
 Some experts believe that HDL removes excess cholesterol from plaque in arteries, thus slowing the buildup.

 What are triglycerides and how are they related to HDL and LDL?

-Triglyceride is a form of fat.
+A triglyceride is a form of fat.
 It comes from food and is also made in your body.
-People with high triglycerides levels often have high overall cholesterol, which is high LDL and low HDL cholesterol levels.
+People with high triglyceride levels often have high overall cholesterol, which is high LDL and low HDL cholesterol levels.

 |Categories:||All Supplements Gluten-Free Products Heart Health Supplements Omega-3 Fatty Acids|